 In October of 2018, the Supreme Court of Virginia held, for the first time, that an employer "owed legal duty of care to employer's daughter, actionable in negligence."
 In Quisenberry, Plaintiff (who was the daughter of a longshoreman), was diagnosed with malignant pleural mesothelioma in 2013 and succumbed to the illness three years later.
-The Federal Court in the Eastern District of Virginia certified a question to Virginia Supreme Court because Virginia Law was previously unsettled on the existence and scope of an employee.
+The Federal Court in the Eastern District of Virginia certified a question to Virginia Supreme Court because Virginia Law was previously unsettled on the existence and scope of an employer's duty to the family member of an employee.